A DEEPER DIVE into the Mystery of Christmas

 The word “spirit” here in Old Testament Hebrew and wherever you read it in the verses above that come from the New Testament Greek is exactly the same word for “breath” and for “wind.”
 The Hebrews and Greeks used one word interchangeably for wind, breath and spirit.

 Now, think about the passage from John in that light—that “the Word was with God … from the beginning,” and the Word was God.”
 What is a “word” but a breath that gives meaning?
 We form words (expressed thoughts) out of breath.
-So, when John says, the “Word was with God in the beginning” and that “all things were made through him,” he is referring to this very first scene in the Bible where the Spirit of God (which can also translated “breath of God”) is present in the act of creation from a time before all things were made—the same Spirit of whom Paul says “the Lord [Jesus] IS the Spirit”—the same Spirit that entered Mary then came out of Mary as the human child that she named “Jesus.”
-He was present in the making of all things, seen in that first part Genesis where it goes from talking about “In the beginning God” to talking about the “Spirit of God” being present.
+So, when John says, the “Word was with God in the beginning” and that “all things were made through him,” he is referring to this very first scene in the Bible where the Spirit of God (which can also be translated “breath of God”) is present in the act of creation at the start of time before all things were made—the same Spirit of whom Paul says “the Lord [Jesus] IS the Spirit”—the same Spirit that entered Mary then came out of Mary as the human child that she named “Jesus.”
+He was present in the making of all things, seen in that first part Genesis where it goes from talking about “In the beginning God” to talking about the “Spirit of God” being present and hovering over the waters of Earth, readying Earth to become the great womb for the birth of life.

 Now you can understand why that original Christmas prophecy said this Messiah should rightly be called